 As you enter the field of sustainable agriculture, one term you will come into frequent contact with is permaculture.
-Permaculture is a very complex, systems-oriented topic and is thus difficult to summarize without leaving out any pertinent information.
-This discussion is intended to be merely an introduction.
+Permaculture is a very complex, systems-oriented topic.
+It is difficult to summarize permaculture without leaving out any pertinent information.
+The following discussion is merely an introduction.

 In short, permaculture seeks to imitate natural systems and take a holistic approach to sustainable living and growing food.
 This emphasis on natural design results in a system that can be modified and applied anywhere around the globe (thus its appeal to urban gardeners).
-No design element is emphasized more than another because the key lies in the interaction of elements.
+No design element take precedence over another because the key lies in the interaction of elements.
 In other words, the whole is larger than the sum of the parts.

 The word permaculture was originally a portmanteau word combining permanent and agriculture.
 It is now considered a combination of permanent and culture, reflecting an expansion of the system into all aspects of society.

 Note that, while permaculture is usually organic in nature, it is much more than simply growing things without chemicals.
-What is typically regarded as “organic farming” is often a prime example of a focus on one part of the system to the exclusion of all others.
+“Organic farming” is often a prime example of a focus on one part of the system to the exclusion of all others.

 A Little Background